rigtorp/MPMCQueue/README.md

   Try to dequeue an item by copying or moving the item into `v`.
 Return `true` on sucess and `false` if the queue is empty.

+- `ssize_t size();`

+  Returns the number of elements in the queue.

+  The size can be negative when the queue is empty and there is at least one reader waiting.
+Since this is a concurrent queue the size is only a best effort guess until all reader and writer threads have been joined.

+- `bool empty();`

+  Returns true if the queue is empty.

+  Since this is a concurrent queue this is only a best effort guess until all reader and writer threads have been joined.

 All operations except construction and destruction are thread safe.

 ## Implementation